-Writing assignments are subject to a 20% penalty if late.
-Late work can be handed in up to the next class meeting, ordinarily without penalty.
+Writing assignments are subject to a percentage deduction if late.
+Late work can be handed in up to the next class meeting without penalty.
+After the first week, late assignments are penalized 5% per week, up to a maximum of 20%.
 Missed work is recorded as a zero.
+Assingments never submitted are recorded as zero points.